gardenlinux/gardenlinux-nvidia-installer/system-services/nvidia-installer/Readme.md

 * Make sure the required Garden Linux DEB files are copied to the Swift container `gardenlinux-packages` in Converged Cloud project [hcp03/SAPCLEA](https://dashboard.eu-de-1.cloud.sap/hcp03/sapclea/home).
-* Update the values in the `context` section of `gardenlinux-dev/component.yaml`, then release a new version of `nvidia-installer`.
+* Update the values in the `context` section of `gardenlinux-dev/component.yaml`, then [release a new version of `nvidia-installer`](#release-a-new-version-of-nvidia-installer).

 ### New NVIDIA driver (CUDA) version

-Update the `driverVersion` value in the `context` section of `component.yaml`, then release a new version of `nvidia-installer`.
+Update the `driverVersion` value in the `context` section of `component.yaml`, then [release a new version of `nvidia-installer`](#release-a-new-version-of-nvidia-installer).

+### Release a new version of nvidia-installer

+* Commit any changes for this release & push to GitHub, check that PR validation runs OK
+* From `system-services/nvidia-installer` run `mono release`
+* Commit changes and then squash them with the previous commit (`git rebase -i` etc.), making sure the commit message contains the string `[release]`
+* Force push the commit to GitHub
+* In order not to release unnecessary components, stop the PR build and restart it with "Release" checked, and the components list set to `system-services/nvidia-installer`
+* Once everything is green & approved, merge the commit and then restart the `main` build the same way as in the previous step

 ### For both of the above